 So, as loving dog owners, we want to keep our canines comfortable by setting the thermostat to a temperature that’s as comfortable for them as it is for us.
 But we can’t ask our dogs what temperature they prefer, so how cold should you keep your home?

-Truthfully, every dog is different, but there are some simple rules you can follow to ensure that you’re always keeping the house pleasant for your pup.
+Truthfully, every dog is different depending on coat thickness and size, but there are some simple rules you can follow to ensure that you’re always keeping the house pleasant for your pup.

 Different Dogs Handle Different Temperatures